Collegeville/CW3S19/Attendees.md

 To edit this page, use a pull request for the [page source on GitHub.](https://github.com/Collegeville/CW3S19/edit/master/Attendees.md)

-Or let me know you want your name listed and send me your URL if you have one: Mike Heroux <maherou@sandia.gov>
+Or let me know you want your name listed and send me your URL if you have one: <maherou@sandia.gov>

 Please organize alphabetically by last name.